Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Theory and Method

 \subsection{Gradients with respect to physical parameters}

-To compute the gradient $\mathbf{g} = \partial J/\partial \mathbf{x}$ needed for the optimization in equation~\eqref{eqn:5}, we apply the chain rule.
-The derivative of the objective function $J$ with respect to the reflection coefficient $R_{ij}$ is obtained by differentiating the objective function, giving $\partial J/\partial R_{ij}$ (this is not the gradient itself, but rather the residual term from the objective function).
-The derivative of $R_{ij}$ with respect to the physical parameters is computed via the adjoint-state method; the corresponding Lagrangian-based derivation and reverse-sweep expressions are given in \appendixname{ A}.
+To compute sensitivities needed for $\partial J_{\mathrm{tot}}/\partial \mathbf{z}$ in equation~\eqref{eqn:5}, we first obtain $\partial J_{\mathrm{data}}/\partial \mathbf{m}$ and apply the chain rule.
+The derivative of $J_{\mathrm{data}}$ with respect to the reflection coefficient $R_{ij}$ is obtained by differentiating equation~\eqref{eq:Jdata}, giving $\partial J_{\mathrm{data}}/\partial R_{ij}$ (the residual term in the adjoint, not the full gradient).
+The derivative of $R_{ij}$ with respect to the physical parameters is computed via the adjoint-state method; the corresponding Lagrangian-based derivation and reverse-sweep expressions are given in Appendix~\ref{app:adjoint_details}.
 The chain rule then gives:

 where $x_k$ represents any physical parameter ($v_{p,i}$, $v_{s,i}$, or $\rho_i$).